jmicko/coinbot/README.md

 The bot can handle multiple users at once.
 The first user created will be the admin and can approve and manage the other users.
 Users will not be allowed to trade until they are approved by the admin.

+Stress testing the server capacity is difficult due to the way Coinbase handles API access, so it is currently unknown how many users can be supported at once.
+The bot can be slowed down to lower system resource usage, so potentially thousands if not accounting for bandwidth constraints or attack vectors.
+But this is not the intended usage.
+Better to just keep it to yourself and a few friends.

 ### Admin Controls

 The admin account can control settings that affect resource usage, as well as approving or deleting users.

 ## `Important notes`

-- The coinbot will detect any trading action placed on the Coinbase website manually from the connected Coinbase account, and cancel those orders.
+- The coinbot will detect any trading action placed on the Coinbase website manually from the connected Coinbase account, and cancel those orders if they are for products that the coinbot is actively trading.
 Orders cannot be placed or deleted on Coinbase.
 That must be done from the coinbot interface.
-It is recommended to create a separate profile on Coinbase exclusively for Coinbot or you will not be able to do anything on your own.
+Unfortunately, Coinbase Advanced does not currently support multiple portfolios, but this feature is in beta.
+Once supported, it is recommended to create a separate portfolio exclusively for the coinbot to avoid any conflicts with manual trading.

 # `Setup`